-With direct lighting, the light comes from the source to the workspace without being reflected.
+With direct lighting, the light comes from the source to the work space without being reflected.
 Control over the distribution of light is easier with direct lighting, even over a long time, and proper levels of light can be provided once the task is defined.

 Indirect lighting, on the other hand, is light reflected from another surface, such as a wall or ceiling.
 Indirect lighting provides a more shadow-free environment, similar to an overcast day.
 Visual clarity is generally greater than with direct lighting, but objects such as desks or walls lose their definition due to the lack of contrast.
 Indirect lighting poses two concerns: First, the emphasis is placed away from the judge, diminishing the judge's importance.
 Second, over a period of time, the ceiling or wall, particularly if it is made of acoustical tile, will discolor and lose its ability to reflect.
 Painting these surfaces, particularly acoustical tiles, will ruin their sound-absorption properties.

 A courtroom-lighting system must respond to several operational and physical issues, and a combination of direct and indirect lighting fixtures might be considered.
 An adequate level of lighting must be provided for the task performed, be sensitive to the occupants of the room, not be an economic burden to operate and service, and afford the dignity required in the space.
 By addressing these issues, a designer can provide a courtroom that will operate effectively and efficiently.
 Indirect lighting is being used more frequently in courtrooms because it reduces glare.
-For further information on courthouse lighting needs, please refer to the IES Lighting Handbook, published by the Illuminating Engineering Society of North America.
+For further information on courthouse lighting needs, please refer to the IES Lighting Handbook, published by the Illuminating Engineering society of North America.

-Lighting also influences the potential size and layout of office work areas (including the size of office modules and percentages of open-to-closed offices).
-Recent trends in office design have been toward the use of higher proportions of "shallow spaces," or spaces less than 35 feet in depth for office occupancies, reflecting increased use of individual and small-team office arrangements for staff and teams working in computer-intensive tasks.
+Lighting also influences the potential size and layout of office work areas (including size of office modules and percentages of open-to-closed offices).
+Recent trends in office design have been toward use of higher proportions of "shallow spaces," or spaces less than 35 feet in depth for office occupancies, reflecting increased use of individual and small-team office arrangements for staff and teams working in computer-intensive tasks.

 Natural Lighting in Courtroom at Metropolitan Courthouse - Nashville, Tennessee

-Natural lighting is greatly desired for workspaces because it keeps people connected to their environment.
+Natural lighting is greatly desired for work spaces, because it keeps people connected to their environment.
 Space within 35 feet of a window is most suitable for open- or closed-office configurations.
-Depending on the design, the space within 20 feet of windows provides natural illumination and potential for external views.
+Depending on design, the space within 20 feet of windows provides natural illumination and potential for external views.
 Open-plan offices can be arranged in a mixture of depths ranging between 20 and 35 feet from windows.
-Spaces beyond 35 feet from windows, known as "deep spaces," are typically less suitable for office occupancies, but are convenient for equipment and storage rooms because environmental control and access to services/elevators are easier.
+Spaces beyond 35 feet from windows, known as "deep spaces," are typically less suitable for office occupancies, but are convenient for equipment and storage rooms because environmental control and access to services/elevators is easier.

 Other means of providing natural lighting, even in courtrooms, include skylights, light wells, and interior windows to capture reflected light from exterior windows.
-While natural lighting is desirable for psychological and aesthetic reasons, courtrooms containing exterior windows can suffer from sunlight shadowing and dappling effects, heating, and cooling complications reduced security, exterior noise, and visual distractions.
-If exterior or natural, lighting is desired, skylights or other devices, rather than regular windows, can be used.
+While natural lighting is desirable for psychological and aesthetic reasons, courtrooms containing exterior windows can suffer from sunlight shadowing and dappling effects, heating and cooling complications, reduced security, exterior noise, and visual distractions.
+If exterior, or natural, lighting is desired, skylights or other devices, rather than regular windows, can be used.